garengh4/create-react-app/README.md

   - any props and any expressions using props when assigned to the local var
   - we already talked about state => any stateVars and any expressions using stateVars when assigned to the local var (using useState)
 - useRef is another way we remember values between renders, how is this diff than useState?
 Are these not state vars??
-  - BIG difference => if REF value changes, it does not force a re-render like a SETTER functitotn being called for a state var DOES
+  - BIG difference => if REF value changes, it does not force a re-render like a SETTER function being called for a state var DOES
   - Good example: most common use case is ref to a DOM element in our view
 - Syntax: